rubyonjets/jets-docs/_docs/remote/codebuild.md

 ```

 * You can use different ComputeType instance sizes with different costs.
-* Jets supports Docker-capable CodeBuild Images.
-This is because there are limitations to the Docker Lambda Compute types.
-IE: You cannot use `yum install`, `apt install` or `docker build` with Lambda Compute types vs Linux compute types.
+* Jets mainly uses the EC2 CodeBuild ComputeType.
+This is because the Docker Lambda Compute types have limitations.
+For example, you cannot use `yum install`, `apt install`, or `docker build` with Lambda Compute types compared to Linux compute types.
 * You can configure environment variables that should be set on the remote runner.

 ## Faster Builds